 Now where to put them outside?
 Our patio is on the east side of our home so it gets morning and early afternoon sun.

 The bar cart that we got last summer from Wayfair provides the perfect setting.
-First, a cleaning with the hose removed the dust that had built up over the winter.
+First, cleaning it with the hose removed the dust that had built up over the winter.

 The plants are in their perfect growing spot and the stencil designs give this DIY spring home decor a great focal point in the backyard.